 Converting Base-2 Binary Numbers

-For both parsing and unparsing, the bit string that represents the content region for a base-2 binary number is converted to/from an Infoset value by a calculation that involves the length and the dfdl:byteOrder property.
+For both parsing and unparsing, the bit string that represents the content region for a base-2 binary number is converted to/from an Infoset value by a calculation that involves the length and the dfdl:byteOrder and dfdl:bitOrder properties.

-For unparsing, the dfdl:fillByte property can also be involved.

-When parsing, DFDL specifies how an unsigned integer of unbounded magnitude is computed from a bit string based on its length, and the dfdl:byteOrder property.
-For signed types, this unbounded integer is converted into a signed value by way of the well-known twos-complement scheme, and for the xs:decimal type, the dfdl:binaryDecimalVirtualPoint property can be used to convert this integer into a decimal value with an integer and a fractional component, and for both xs:decimal and the integer types the dfdl:binaryDecimalVirtualPoint or to scale up the integer by some scale factor.
+When parsing, DFDL specifies how an unsigned integer of unbounded magnitude is computed from a bit string based on its length, and the dfdl:byteOrder and dfdl:bitOrder properties.
+For signed types, this unbounded integer is converted into a signed value by way of the well-known twos-complement scheme, and for the xs:decimal type, the dfdl:binaryDecimalVirtualPoint property can be used to convert this integer into a decimal value with an integer and a fractional component.

 A DFDL implementation can use any conversion technique consistent with this description.